notstat/SillyTavern-SwipeModelRoulette/README.md

+# Swipe Model Roulette

 Ever swiped in a roleplay and noticed the swipe was 90% similar to the last one?
 Me too.
 This extension helps with that.

 ![First swipe example](images/example1.png)
 ![Second swipe example](images/example2.png)

+(different swipes, but they're similar due to how LLM's behave)

 ## What it does

-Automatically switches between different AI models when you swipe, giving you more varied responses.
-Each swipe uses a random model based on the weights you set.
+Automatically switches between different connection profiles when you swipe, giving you more varied responses.
+Each swipe uses a random connection profile based on the weights you set.

 ![Extension settings](images/extensionsettings.png)